 Instead of listing every leak here, we're going to stick to the biggest and most important ones and point out what's been leaked multiple times.

-As well as all the below, we now have a render of the iPhone 8 reportedly showing the 'finalised hardware design' via Forbes.
-It shows that Apple is going for a larger screen with tiny bezels, 4mm on all sides, supposedly to avoid accidental input.
+As well as all the above, we now have a render of the iPhone 8 reportedly showing the 'finalised hardware design' via Forbes.
+The tiny bezels, 4mm on all sides, are supposedly there to avoid accidental touch input.

-The latest image of the iPhone 8 doing the rounds is this one, shared by OnLeaks, which reveals a rather ugly camera bump on the rear.
-We now have even better in the form of this impressive video showing the mock-up, which was made in partnership with Tiger Mobiles.
+An image, shared by OnLeaks, shows a rather ugly camera bump on the rear.
+There's also the video below showing the mock-up, which was made in partnership with Tiger Mobiles.

 It seems renders and mock-ups are the new thing as EverythingApplePro has also got one, as well as a case and screen protector.
 Check it out.